 After last week’s article regarding biking under the influence (BUI), I was asked by several readers about the legality of operating a vehicle while stoned.
-For many years, scientists have tested the impact of marijuana on driving performance.
 It has long been believed that delta-9-tetrahydocannabinol (THC), the active ingredient in marijuana, impairs a person’s ability similar to alcohol.
-These researchers found THC disrupts coordination, judgment, perception, and reaction time.
-Accordingly, they concluded that driving with THC in the blood would increase the risk of accidents.
+Researchers found THC disrupts coordination, judgment, perception, and reaction time.
+Accordingly, they concluded driving stoned would increase the risk of accidents.

 Given the increased permissibility and accessibility of marijuana throughout America, questions regarding the impact of marijuana use on driving performance have once again resurfaced.
 As scientific research on this issue has gained momentum in recent years, it turns out we may not have as much to fear as we once believed.
 It is now widely understood a person’s level of intoxication is affected by various factors, including plant strain, cultivation technique, mode of harvest, and route of ingestion.
 As it relates to plant strain, for instance, research has shown the Indica strain is used to relieve anxiety, pain, and cause sedation, which would lead to drowsiness.
 Sativa strains, on the other hand, produce an uplifting and cerebral high that is typically very energizing and stimulating.